clay-run/clay-cli/README.md

 <img src="http://i.imgur.com/MJjxLOv.png" width="474px">

-We're in early days.
-Get involved or ask questions by opening up Github issues or chatting with us on [Gitter](https://gitter.im/clay-run/Lobby?source=github).
+---

-**This is the command line tool for using Clay - The fastest way to create and deploy microservices.**
+**This repo is the command line tool for using Clay - The fastest way to create and deploy microservices.**

 You can learn more here: <https://www.clay.run>